 Leave a gap between baby’s last nap and bedtime

 After about 2-3 months of age it’s a good idea to check that baby isn’t napping right before bedtime.

-The exact timings vary a lot from baby to baby as they all have different sleep requirements and habits.
-It’s always best to see what works best for your own little one and work it out from there.
+The exact timings vary a lot from baby to baby.
+See what works best for your own little one and go from there.

 6 months plus